spokanelibrary/org/BUILDME.md

 building org
 ===
-my git-fu is not strong enough to track this upstream
+my git-fu is not strong enough to track this upstream.

 * copy org to a tmp dir
 * remove everything except .git